Summerland Museum and Archives: Policies

 Do you have more information on an old house in Summerland?

 There is a very good chance that we do.
 We have a thorough list of heritage houses organized according to geographic location (Trout Creek, Prairie Valley, etc.) and address (house number and street).
 You can also take a look at our list of Summerland Heritage Buildings for information and photos of twenty-six buildings acknowledged by the Heritage Advisory Committee and the Summerland Museum as one of the annual "heritage homes."

 I want to donate an artifact/photo/documents to the museum.
 What do I do?

 The Museum is always on the look out for objects and archival materials that help to tell the story of Summerland.
-If you have items that you wish to donate to the Museum check the criteria below to made sure that it fits into our collecting mandate.
-If you're not sure, or if you have questions, please contact us and we will be happy to answer any questions!
+If you have items that you wish to donate to the Museum, check the criteria below to make sure that it fits into our collecting mandate.
+If you're not sure or if you have questions, please contact us and we will be happy to answer any questions!